Ery4z/MSWE/README.md

 If you only want to copy chunks in the same world, you have to select the same world for world 1 and 2.

-Carefull, it is necessary to have the region file already created to the paste region.
+Caution, it is necessary to have the region file already created to the paste region.
 It is not needed for the entities region file.

 **Please Generate the paste region approximately before pasting.
 Same for copied region**